Dates: June 3rd-July 29th, 2023 (We will take a break July 1st).

 After completing the program, students will have the knowledge, mentorship and resources to perform their own independent research projects at school or at home, which can be submitted to JEI for publication.
 Students will learn from Harvard graduate, medical, and postdoctoral students.
 In addition to generating new knowledge for your community, published manuscripts are an excellent way to stand out on college applications and to build connections with other young researchers.

 To apply, please create an account and submit your responses to our online application form.
 Our application requires one letter of recommendation from a teacher.
 When submitting your application form, please provide an email address for your chosen recommender.
 JEI will email your recommender with an electronic form that they can submit remotely.

-The deadline for applying has been extended to May 9, 2022, 11:59pm EST. The deadline for teacher recommendations is May 13, 2022, 11:59pm EST. Late applications will not be reviewed.
-Application decisions will be sent out in May.
+The application deadline has been extended to May 12th, 2023, 11:59pm EST. The deadline for teacher recommendations is May 19th, 2023, 11:59pm EST. Late applications will not be reviewed.
+Application decisions will be sent out in mid May.

 1. Is there a minimum GPA?